A Welcoming Hub for Iraqi Culture and Community

 Strengthening Community Ties: Meeting with Councillor Stephen Dasko

-The discussion emphasized the importance of preserving Iraqi identity through Arabic language education, cultural programming, and greater support for Iraqi-Canadian artists.
+The discussion emphasized the significance of preserving Iraqi identity through Arabic language education, cultural programming, and increased support for Iraqi-Canadian artists.
 Councillor Dasko expressed his full support for the Society’s initiatives and praised the role of cultural diversity in shaping Mississauga.

-We were also joined by immigration consultant Maryam Boutros, newcomer advisor Amal Ali, and curriculum coordinator Nadia Al-Jader, who all contributed to a productive and collaborative conversation about the needs of our growing community.
+We were also joined by immigration consultant Maryam Boutros, newcomer advisor Amal Ali, and curriculum coordinator Nadia Al-Jader, all of whom contributed to a productive and collaborative conversation about the needs of our growing community.

 Official Opening of the Iraqi Canadian Society Headquarters in Mississauga

-On December 17, 2023, the Iraqi Canadian Society proudly inaugurated its new headquarters in Mississauga, marking a landmark moment for the community.
+On December 17, 2023, the Iraqi Canadian Society proudly inaugurated its new headquarters in Mississauga, as well as the unveiling of our new Inanna venue, marking a landmark moment for the community.
 The event gathered prominent community leaders, elected officials, and members of the Iraqi and Arab communities in a warm and celebratory atmosphere.

 Eman Baktash, President of the Society, welcomed guests and reflected on over 30 years of dedicated service to Iraqi Canadians.
 Councillor Alvin Tedjo, representing Mayor Bonnie Crombie, praised the Society’s longstanding commitment, stating, “Give yourself a round of applause for the amazing work that you’ve done over 30 years … congratulations.”